INDUCTION: Finite-Structure Concept Synthesis in First-Order Logic: Induction Tasks

-The second conjunct ensures that a solution must be \emph{discriminative}: it cannot perfectly explain the targets on any NO-world.
-CI does not require $\varphi$ to invert labels on NO worlds; it only requires that $\varphi$ is not an exact match to the NO-world target extension.
-During generation, CI worlds are constructed to make the no-world constraint informative by design (e.g., via trap/survivor mechanisms that produce tempting shortcut hypotheses).
+Thus CI does not ask \(\varphi\) to invert the labels on NO worlds; it only asks that \(\varphi\) fail to be an exact explanation of each NO target extension.
+During generation, NO worlds are constructed to make this contrastive condition informative by targeting shortcut formulas that survive the YES worlds.